Giza Systems Awarded Installation & Services for the Sukari Gold Mine Solar Power Plant - The World's Largest Solar Hybrid Project at an off-Grid Mine for Centamin in Egypt

 ABOUT GIZA SYSTEMS

-Giza Systems, a leading systems integrator in the MEA region and digital transformation enabler, designs and deploys industry-specific technology solutions for asset-intensive industries such as the telecoms, utilities, oil and gas, hospitality and real estate among other market sectors.
+Giza Systems, a leading systems integrator in the MEA region, designs and deploys industry-specific technology solutions for asset-intensive industries such as the telecoms, utilities, oil and gas, hospitality and real estate among other market sectors.
+We help our clients streamline their operations and businesses through our portfolio of solutions, managed services, and consultancy practice.
 Our team of 1000 professionals are spread throughout the region with anchor offices in Cairo, Riyadh, Dubai, Doha, Nairobi, Dar-es-Salaam, Abuja, Kampala and New Jersey, allowing us to service an ever-increasing client base in over 40 countries.

 SOURCE Giza Systems